Akiod/BellBot/README.md

 # BellBot
 An IRC bot which tracks the number of joins/quits a user has within a channel.
+No dependencies required!